excoffierleonard/minecraft_server/README.md

 ## Quick Start

-Execute the following command to download the `compose.yaml` file and start the Minecraft server using Docker Compose usefull if you don't want to think about the configuration.
+Execute the following command to download the `compose.yaml` file and start the Minecraft server using Docker Compose, useful if you don't want to think about the configuration.

 ```bash
 curl -o compose.yaml https://git.jisoonet.com/el/minecraftserver/raw/branch/main/compose.yaml && docker compose up -d